MohcineProject/r-seau-de-p-tri/README.md

 Place is the class used to handle a concrete place in a network.
 It contains and manipulate mainly tokens to ensure their flow when transitions are activated.

 ### Transition :
 Transition is the abstraction of a transition in a network.
 It handles activations by using too main methods :isFireable() that verifies if all conditions (all the conditions of the arrows) are true for the transition to be executed, and fire() that execute the activations of the arrows to modify the places accordingly.

 ### UserInterface :
 This interface is used to interact with the user using the console.
-It shows to the user a set of actions he can execute and take as input his commands from the console.
+It shows the user a set of actions he can execute and take as input his commands from the console.

-### code execution :
+## code execution :
-The PetriNetwork classes are used to reify the concrete PetriNetwork.
-They do not possess any main methods, they only contain methods to reify their actions.
-Therefore we created the UserInterface class, that communicates with the user trough the console and uses the class PetriNetwork methods ( that in they turn use the other entities methods) in order to manipulate the network.
+The PetriNetwork classes are used to reify the petri net.
+They do not possess any main methods.
+Therefore we created the UserInterface class, that interacts with the user trough the console and uses the PetriNetwork class in order to manipulate the network.
-As a consequence, to visualize the network functions globaly, a user can access to class and run its main method.
+Thus, to interact with the network, the user needs to run the main function of the UserInterface class.
 In the console, the first lines to be shown are used to insert the name of the network :

 ```